 The best camping stoves are portable, easy to use, easy to clean, and rugged enough to last for years.
 Our top stoves for camping usually run on propane, and for most people, propane camp stoves are the way to go.

 Great camping stoves usually have two adjustable burners with wind screens.
 They will have stable grates for frying pans, pots, and flat griddles that can cover both burners.
 Camp stoves let you fry, sauté and boil, and some can even let you grill with the right accessories.
 For the most part, think scrambled eggs, bacon, pancakes, hash browns, and fried potatoes.
 And coffee — don’t forget the coffee while camping.

 If you’re like us, you first went camping as a small child when the camp stoves all ran on white gas and had to be primed and pumped.
 Now, though, camping stoves are much easier to use (but you can still kick it old-school with our #7 pick below).

 For most campers, particularly those who go car camping, a straightforward fold-shut, picnic-table two-burner camp stove is all you need.
 If you pair it with a cast iron frying pan, you’ll be able to make breakfast and even give a steak a nice cast-iron sear.
 Still, if you want something small and light, we’ve got you covered.
-And if you’re the kind of camp cook who likes to put on a feast, we’ve got you covered, too.
+And if you’re the kind of camp cook who wants to put on a feast, we’ve got you covered, too.
 Read on for the best camping stoves for 2021 and beyond!

 1. Coleman Classic Propane Stove